 Letters To Eve is a classic story of love, friendship, family, and honor.
-This epic WWII musical follows a Japanese American family and their plight through forced internment, an African American jazz musician captured during Germany's occupation of France, and the powerful spirit of music and literature.
+This epic WWII musical follows a Japanese American family and their plight through forced incarceration, a black jazz musician captured during Germany's occupation of France, and the powerful spirit of music and literature.
 This breathtaking new work will uncover the lost letters of history and paint a pure picture of a fascinating era.
 Discover the power as these characters decide to stand up for what's right, and create a legacy for the ages!

 THE MILES MEMORIAL PLAYHOUSE